SamruddhiKangude/Samruddhi_Kangude_Assignment/Question2/README.md

 ## 5. Expected Output

-When you run the program, it will display:
+When you run the program, it will display:<br>
---- Largest Number Finder ---
+--- Largest Number Finder ---<br>
-Let's find the biggest number in our list!
+Let's find the biggest number in our list!<br>

-List of numbers: 15, 82, 4, 99, 23, 42
+List of numbers: 15, 82, 4, 99, 23, 42<br>

 --- Result ---
 Largest number is: 99